 Fig. 2.
 Neighboring nodes A and B have different schedules.
 They synchronize with nodes C and D respectively.

-Periodic exhange of information is needed to resynch in case of clock drifts (in 0.5s the drift is a factor of 10 less-- if resynch every few tens seconds)
+Periodic exhange of information is needed to resynch in case of clock drifts (if resynch every few tens seconds drifts remain limited)